moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## SUBSCRIBE CONFIRM {#message-subscribe-confirm}

-A receiver sends a SUBSCRIBE CONFIRM control message to validate the Track ID selected by the server.
-This message SHOULD be sent if the value of the Track ID(i) sent in the SUBSCRIBE OK does not match the value of the Suggested Track ID proposed by the receiver.
+A receiver sends a SUBSCRIBE CONFIRM control message to validate the Track ID selected by the publisher.
+This message SHOULD be sent if the value of the Publisher Track ID(i) sent in the SUBSCRIBE OK does not match the value of the Suggested Track ID proposed by the receiver.
 ~~~